Associate Faculty — PhD 1997, Harvard University

 - Campus Mail Code: C3400

 Research and other work:

-Formulas and oral aesthetics in early Greek poetry; speech and speech representation in Homeric epic; representations of art and interpretation in Augustan Latin poetry
+Formulas and oral aesthetics in early Greek poetry; cognitive theories of reading and image processing; speech and speech representation in Homeric epic; representations of art and interpretation in Augustan Latin poetry

 Beginning Latin and Greek